George Davis Tilton [3489]

 I also found a Cemetery Listing from the family (Union Cemetery) Trego County Kansas

-George married Sarah Ellen Howerth [4237] [MRIN: 1037], daughter of John W Howerth [6855] and Elizabeth Ameia Bright [9291], in 1869 in Bartholomew Co Indiana.
-(Sarah Ellen Howerth [4237] was born in 1851 in Bellair Belmont Ohio, died in 1934 in Trego Co Kansas and was buried Collyer Cemetery.)
+George married Sarah Ellen Howerth, daughter of John W. Howerth and Elizabeth Amelia Bright, on 4 Feb 1869 in her parents home at Oak Ridge, Indiana.
+(Sarah Ellen Howerth was born on 9 Aug 1851 in Bellair Belmont Ohio, died on 8 Dec 1934 in Collyer Trego Co Kansas and was buried Collyer Cemetery.)

 |